BrightChanges/Unit-4/IB_ComputerScience_IA/IB_ComputerScience_IA_Kien.md

 | 3  | ooo.com              | ooo           | Security      | 14            | Miyazaki                   | 02200                        | 1             | Son  |

 Table 2: A data table of the Trading partner class in the database in the program with example data
 Explanation: This table shows the Trading partner class in the database.
-The table will contain the primary key attribute "id", the unique attribute "trading_partner_name", and various other normal attributes such as "supplier_name", "sector".
+The table will contain the primary key attribute "id", the foreign key attribute "trading_partner_added_by_user", the unique attribute "trading_partner_name", and various other normal attributes such as "supplier_name", "sector".

 3. For the Invoice class: